 My Lords, I understand the passion that the noble Lord, Lord Maginnis, brings to this issue.
 I understand very well the challenges he must have experienced as a schoolmaster, seeing his pupils lost in such a tragic cause.
 The Secretary of State has sought to reach out to Members of your Lordships’ House on a number of occasions and will continue to do so.
 It is important that the experience which rests in these hallowed Chambers is not dismissed lightly; there is a wealth of knowledge that can be brought into the discussions.
 I will strongly encourage my right honourable friend the Secretary of State for Northern Ireland to draw on the wealth of knowledge that noble Lords represent.

 My Lords, does the Minister appreciate just how much ordinary civil society is suffering because there is no Executive in Northern Ireland?
 An example of that is the charity that Lyra McKee was involved with, which I think is called Headliners.
-It works with young people in troubled areas, particularly in this country, and in Northern Ireland, with young people across the divide.
+It works in troubled areas, particularly in this country, and in Northern Ireland, with young people across the divide.
 It works with them on journalism skills in every sense—not necessarily to make them journalists but to build their confidence through telling stories about their communities, their lives and so on.
 Lyra McKee was involved with it from the age of 13 onwards and became a trustee.
 That charity faces closure in Northern Ireland because of funding and because there is no Executive to take decisions.
 The decision is outside the competence of officials.
 That is one civil society organisation, and because the Executive have not worked for so long, lots of other organisations face real challenges.
 It is that sort of vacuum, as well as the political vacuum, that is really bringing trouble to folk who just want to get on with a decent, ordinary life.
 That is the real challenge for the Government.

-The noble Baroness draws attention to a sad state of affairs in Northern Ireland, namely that the everyday business of government has almost fallen by the wayside, in so far as we have reached the point, so many years now after the collapse of the previous Executive, that we cannot with confidence or certainty maintain that which has gone before.
-That includes funding across a whole range of charitable operations and of funding aspects into education, welfare and beyond.
+The noble Baroness draws attention to a sad state of affairs in Northern Ireland—namely, that the everyday business of government has almost fallen by the wayside, in so far as we have reached the point, so many years now after the collapse of the previous Executive, that we cannot with confidence or certainty maintain that which has gone before.
+That includes funding across a whole range of charitable operations and funding aspects of education, welfare and beyond.
 There is a whole range of aspects, which is why the importance of restoring an Executive has always been critical.
 The United Kingdom Government remain committed to good governance in Northern Ireland, but that is not enough.
 This is an opportunity to bring together the parties in Northern Ireland to restore a sustainable, functioning Executive to address the very issues that the noble Baroness raises.
 The people of Northern Ireland deserve a lot better than they have had.

 My Lords, I suggest to my noble friend, if we are really going to sustain the momentum that has been created, that when these talks begin they do so not in rooms but that the Assembly that has been elected is summoned to Stormont and that not only the Secretary of State but the Prime Minister and the Taoiseach are there to speak to the Members of the Assembly to stress their total commitment and dedication to the restoration of devolved government, and to challenge the Members of the Assembly to respond positively to it.